jpedroribeiro/Baseliner-Extension/README.md

 WIP

 # TODO
-(1) sort out multi renders which is causing too many messages to be passed (and probably perf issue), check for TODOs in code (2) Load and save to storage (partially done, on hold due to #1 👆) (3) Avoid injecting CSS constantly, find a way to have a cleaner injected CSS (might be sorted after #2) (4) Nicer UI design
+(2) Avoid injecting CSS constantly, find a way to have a cleaner injected CSS (might be sorted after #2) (3) Load and save to storage
+(4) Nicer UI design
 (5) Add Typescript
 (6) Other features as per legacy version like service workers etc